 English for Academic Purposes (EAP)

-By University policy, most international students must take the EAP Placement Test prior to registering for classes, before the start of their first semester on campus, even if they completed the TOEFL test.
+By University policy, most graduate students who are non-native speakers of English are required to take the EAP Placement Test prior to registering for classes, before the start of their first semester on campus, even if they completed the TOEFL test.
 Students’ letter of admission from the Office of International Affairs will indicate if they are required to take this test.

-Some students who are U.S. citizens or permanent residents but are not proficient (or native-like) users of English may also need EAP courses.
+Some students who are permanent residents, political asylees, or undocumented without a U.S. degree are strongly encouraged to take the EAP Placement test.
 Graduate students in this category should speak to their advisor or the EAP Program about enrolling into an EAP course.
 Both undergraduate and graduate students may elect to take EAP courses even if they are not required to.

 Because the EAP Placement Test is a placement test used to accurately determine English language skill level, students do not need to "prepare" for it.
 The scores are used to assign EAP classes that best meet students’ academic needs that will provide favorable English experiences necessary for a successful career at IUPUI and beyond.

 The courses prescribed based on the students’ results on the EAP Placement Test are required.
-Not completing the EAP requirement may result in delays in graduation.
+Students who have not completed their EAP requirements will not be able to graduate.

 NOTE for graduate students and advisers: Graduate students who are being considered for a teaching role (tutor, lab assistant, teaching assistant, course instructor) are also required by university policy to take the SPEAK test and complete any required supplemental EAP courses recommended based on that test.
 The Graduate Office monitors compliance with the campus policy.
 More details about the SPEAK test can be found at http://liberalarts.iupui.edu/english/index.php/academics/eap/eap_contact.